ansys/pydpf-post/docs/source/user_guide/extending_to_core.rst

     >>> from ansys.dpf.post import examples
     >>> solution = post.load_solution(examples.multishells_rst)

-    # Instantiate a result object.
+    Instantiate a result object.
 This is a displacement result.

     >>> displacement = solution.displacement()

-    # This is the result data (data container).
+    This is the result data (data container).

     >>> norm = displacement.norm

-    # The result fields_container is extracted from the result data.
+    The result fields_container is extracted from the result data.

     >>> fields_container = norm.result_fields_container

-    # Now the Core API need to be imported.
+    Now the Core API needs to be imported.

     >>> from ansys.dpf import core